Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Experiments

-At first, we take a look at the performance of the bottom-up approach compared to using the full covariance matrix for reconciliation.
-Figure~\ref{fig:ar1_1_14_1_test} shows the difference of in-sample rMSE values for $h=1, k\in\{4,1\}, \sigma^2=1$ as well as fixed orders of the models to remove model uncertainty.
-We clearly observe that both methods result in very similar improvements once the covariance matrix can be estimated properly.
-The differences are driven by the top level of the hierarchy since most changes are to be expected there.
-Thus, the theoretical results also hold in this simulation setting.
-Figure~\ref{fig:ar1_1_14_1_test} shows the test differences in rMSE.
-While the differences are indeed higher than expected, the theoretical results still hold on the test sets, and we can conclude that the full covariance matrix reconciliation method is equivalent to the bottom-up approach.
-Interestingly, most differences are present at larger values of $\phi$.

 Table~\ref{tab:h=1, k=(1,4), sigma.sq=1, auto=FALSE} presents the training and test rMSE values for the selected reconciliation methods and parameters, grouped by buckets of the AR parameter.
 This allows us to distinguish between high negative or positive correlation as well as almost random walks.
 We observe that most improvements occur at the top level of the hierarchy, while reconciliation at the bottom level yields worse results, especially out-of-sample.
 Overall, we notice similar improvements for the bottom-up approach compared to more sophisticated methods once the sample size is sufficiently large.
-Note that the highest improvements are observed for a large AR parameter across all methods.
+Note that the highest improvements are observed for a large AR parameter across all methods due to the increased uncertainty in the forecasts.
+Table~\ref{tab:h=1, k=(1,4), sigma.sq=1, auto=TRUE} in the Appendix shows the results for auto-selected models.
+The increase in model uncertainty which usually results in simpler models is presented through larger standard errors.
+Besides the fact that the full covariance estimator is singular in many cases, the main conclusions remain the same.
+The possible misspecification of the base models does not impact the fact that the bottom-up approach is very suited for such setting.